El Monte Busway: Entrances and exits

-Eastbound exits are at I-710 (buses to northbound I-710 only), Fremont Avenue (to Interstate 10), Del Mar Avenue (ramp to street level), Rosemead Boulevard/SR 19 (to Interstate 10), El Monte Station (buses only), and I-605 (to Interstate 10).
+Eastbound exits are at I-710 (buses to northbound I-710 only), Fremont Avenue (to Interstate 10), Del Mar Avenue (ramp to street level), Rosemead Boulevard/SR 19 (to Interstate 10), El Monte station (buses only), and I-605 (to Interstate 10).

 Tolls

-As of January 2025, the high-occupancy toll (HOT) lanes are a 24/7 service.
+As of January 2025, the high-occupancy toll lanes (HOT) are a 24/7 service.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 For two-person carpools, they are charged the posted toll during the peak hours between 5:00 am and 9:00 am, and between 4:00 pm and 7:00 pm; no toll is charged during off-peak hours.
-Carpools with three or more occupants have toll-free access at all times.
+Carpools with two or more people and motorcycles are not charged at all hours.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder, with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more).
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Those with clean air vehicles need to apply to get a 15 percent discount.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

 Bus services

-A mix of Los Angeles County Metropolitan Transportation Authority and Foothill Transit bus services utilize the El Monte Busway to operate between Downtown Los Angeles and various points in the San Gabriel Valley and Pomona Valley, as well as the San Bernardino County cities of Chino and Montclair.
+A mix of Los Angeles Metro and Foothill Transit bus services utilize the El Monte Busway to operate between Downtown Los Angeles and various points in the San Gabriel Valley and Pomona Valley, as well as the San Bernardino County city of Montclair.

-Two bus rapid transit routes utilize the El Monte Busway: the J Line, operated by LA Metro and the Silver Streak, operated by Foothill Transit.
+Two bus rapid transit routes utilize the El Monte Busway: the J Line, operated by Los Angeles Metro and the Silver Streak, operated by Foothill Transit.
 These routes offer frequent service, 24 hours a day, seven days a week.
-Metro and Foothill Transit offer a reciprocal fare program where pass holders may ride either J Line or Silver Streak buses between Downtown Los Angeles and the El Monte Station.
+Metro and Foothill Transit offer a reciprocal fare program where pass holders may ride either J Line or Silver Streak buses between Downtown Los Angeles and El Monte station.

 The El Monte Busway is also used by Metro Express 487 and 489 along with Foothill Transit 490, 493, 495, 498, 499, and 699.
 Metro Express 487 operates all-day, seven days a week; the rest only run during weekday peak periods.